Johnbastian/Ixhibition/README.md

 </table>

 ##Setting Display Duration
-In order to set the display duration, a positive number must be set as the parameter:
+In order to set the display duration (in seconds), a positive number must be set as the parameter:
 ```javascript
 ixb.setDisplayDuration(4);
 ```
 <img src="Resources/Display.jpeg"/>

 ##Setting Phases
-Phase values (phaseIn and phaseOut) indicate the duration values for transitioning in and out for a slide respectively.
+Phase values (phaseIn and phaseOut) indicate the duration values (in seconds) for transitioning in and out for a slide respectively.
 Only positive numbers are accepted for these values.
 ```javascript
 var phaseIn_duration = 2,
     phaseOut_duration = 2;